tailscale/setec/docs/api.md

 The service defines named _actions_ that are subject to access control:

-- `get`: Denotes permission to fetch the contents of a secret.                                                                             |
+- `get`: Denotes permission to fetch the contents of a secret.
+Note that `get` does not imply `info`, or vice versa.

 - `info`: Denotes permission to read the metadata for a secret, including available and active version numbers, but not the secret values